 The 2010 eruption of the Eyjafjallajökull volcano in Iceland showed some of the consequences that a volcanic eruption far away can have on the UK.
 The NRR assessment is that there are two main kinds of risk from volcanic eruptions.
 The first is an ash-emitting eruption, similar to Eyjafjallajökull.
 This kind of eruption is economically dangerous because of the possible disruption of transport.

-The second, which is slightly less likely than an ash-emitting eruption but which could have widespread impacts on health, agriculture and transport, is an effusive-style eruption on the scale of the 1783–84 eruption Laki eruption in Iceland.
+The second, which is slightly less likely than an ash-emitting eruption but which could have widespread impacts on health, agriculture and transport, is an effusive-style eruption in Iceland on the scale of Laki.
 This second type could kill many humans and animals and is now one of the highest priority risks.

 Incidentally, Icelandic volcanoes are particularly dangerous.
 Not only because there are a lot of them, but also because it is easier for their output to get into the stratosphere and travel over large areas.
 At the equator the boundary between the troposphere and the stratosphere is 18 kilometres above ground.
 At the poles it is only 8 kilometres up.